Use the ARIA

 document for users of assistive technologies.

 publishing structures.
 There may be hundreds of

-example, but reliably distinguishing which ones represent notes from sidebars from warnings and alerts
+example, but reliably identifying which ones represent notes from sidebars from warnings and alerts

 has not been possible.

 For sighted users, the deficiency this causes has been masked by the enhanced visual rendering that CSS style sheets afford (backgrounds, borders and shading are used to convey roles visually).
 For users of assistive technologies — which rely on an understanding of the underlying markup in order to facilitate navigation — Web-based technologies have only had limited accessibility because primary and secondary material was often indistinguishable below the visual surface.

-To make publications more accessible, you need to consider that many users will be interacting with the
+To make publications more accessible, you need to consider that many users will be interacting with

-be defined at the markup level.
+order must be defined at the markup level.
 To facilitate this discovery, the ARIA

 role attribute allows more precise meanings to be applied to the generic tags.